Bad Outcomes: From Surprise and Disappointment to Anger and a Lawsuit

 Establish a two-way rapport with all patients.
 If it is not possible to establish rapport, suggest that the patient seek another healthcare provider.
 Offer to make such an arrangement.
 It helps if you can assure that it is done at no additional charge to the patient.

-By creating an atmosphere of trust and partnership, you can relieve your patients’ anxieties and diffuse their anger.
+By creating an atmosphere of trust and partnership, you can relieve your patients’ anxieties and defuse their anger.
 Without anger or hostility, you and your patients can work together as partners to decide their medical care plans.

 By Mark Gorney, MD, FACS, Governor Emeritus, and Richard Cahill, JD, Vice President and Associate General Counsel.